-What Happens if I Lose My Ledger?
+What Happens If I Lose My Ledger?

-|— Losing your Ledger Nano is nobody’s idea of fun – but knowing what to do, and what’s at stake if you do, will give you peace of mind.
+|— Losing your Ledger device is nobody’s idea of fun – but knowing what to do, and what’s at stake if you do, will give you peace of mind.

 — Nobody except you can access that device – this is the function of the PIN code, which only you know.